Scalable conditional deep inverse Rosenblatt transports using tensor-trains and gradient-based dimension reduction: Variable reordering and reparametrization

 The efficiency of TT decompositions strongly depends on the variable ordering.
-We propose to reorder the variables so that the most \emph{interdependent} variables are placed in the middle of the TT approximation, whereas the rest of \emph{mutually independent} variables are placed in the tails of TT.
-The rationale behind this is the following: for some $n_{\Theta}<d_{\Theta}$ and $n_Y<d_Y$, if the variables $\Theta_{n_\Theta+1},\hdots,\Theta_{d_\Theta},Y_{n_Y+1},\hdots,Y_{d_Y}$ and the block of variables $(\Theta_{\leq n_\Theta} , Y_{\leq n_Y})$ are all mutually independent, then the pdf $\pi_{Y,\Theta}$ can be equivalently expressed in a factorized form of
+Since various subsets of the observable variables may interact differently with various subsets of the parameters in the joint density $\pi_{Y,\Theta}$, we propose to reorder the variables so that the most {\bf interdependent} variables are placed in the middle of the TT decomposition, whereas the rest of {\bf mutually independent} variables are placed in the tail coordinates of TT.
+The rationale is the following: for some indices $s < m$ and $t < n$, if the variables $Y_{m},\hdots,Y_{s+1}, \Theta_{t+1},\hdots,\Theta_n$ and the middle block of variables \cancel{$(Y_{\leq s}, \Theta_{\leq t})$} \reone{$(Y_{s:1}, \Theta_{1:t})$} are mutually independent, then the joint density $\pi_{Y,\Theta}$ can be equivalently expressed in a product-form of